-“Data Architecture is the physical implementation of the Business Strategy,” said Nigel Turner, Principal Consultant in E.M.E.A. at Global Data Strategy, Ltd., speaking at the DATAVERSITY® Enterprise Data Governance Online Conference.
+“Data Architecture is the physical implementation of the Business Strategy,” said Nigel Turner, Principal Consultant in E.M.E.A. at Global Data Strategy, speaking at the DATAVERSITY® Enterprise Data Governance Online Conference.
 “It’s a key part of the whole continuum that you need to build within an organization to manage data effectively,” and Data Governance forms an important bridge between those strategies and the real-world implementation of them in the business.

-Data Architecture: What is it?
+Data Architecture: What Is It?

 The DAMA DMBoK2 says that Data Architecture “defines the blueprint for managing data assets by aligning with organizational strategy to establish strategic data requirements and designs to meet these requirements.”
 Turner pointed out three key parts of this definition, the first being the word “blueprint.”
 “What that implies is that any Data Architecture that doesn’t have an implementation plan will probably remain on the shelf until the mists of eternity have risen.”